ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

       - ... # <Fill out the second step>
 ```

-When you've written your definition, simply push it to GitHub, and view the result in the Actions
+When you've written your definition, simply push it to your fork on GitHub, and view the result in the Actions
 tab of the repo

 ![actions](images/../../images/actions_tab.png)